Engineering Insight Architecture Best Practices ~10 min read

 pub fn borrow_mut(&self) -> RefMut<T>

 • Smart wrappers for shared ownership (Rc , Arc ).
-With these, ownership on the interior resource can be shared among multiple parties, and it's dropped when the last owner no longer holds the smart wrapper.
-Shared ownership on interior resource can only safely grant shared access.
-When it comes to exclusive access, they provide the following methods
+With these, ownership on the interior resource can be shared among multiple parties, and it’s dropped when the last owner no longer holds the smart wrapper.
+Shared ownership on the interior resource can only safely grant shared access.
+When it comes to exclusive access, they provide the following methods:

 pub fn get_mut(this: &mut Rc<T>) -> Option<&mut T>